The Gates of Hell: Outstanding figures

 Most of the individual figures portrayed on the gates do not originate in Dante.
 Rodin's sculptures are not illustrations of scenes from Inferno.
 Rather, Rodin “reinvented” Dante's hell to include figures who personified his own conception.
 Dante's Adam and Eve, for example, are in Paradise, thought to have been “rescued” from eternal damnation by Christ on Holy Saturday in the Harrowing of Hell.

-The three shades are a transformation of three sinners whom Dante encounters in the Seventh Circle of murderers, suicides and homosexuals, all included among the violent against others, self and nature.
+The three shades are a transformation of three sinners whom Dante encounters in the Seventh Circle of murderers, suicides, and sodomites, all included among the violent against others, self, and nature.

 Other figures are either fully invented by Rodin or derive from other literary sources.

 Locations

 The original plaster was restored in 1917 and is displayed at the Musée d'Orsay in Paris.
 A series of plaster casts illustrating the development of the work is on view at the Musée Rodin in Meudon.
 Also in 1917, a model was used to make the original three bronze casts: